 As a new member of North Arkansas Electric Cooperative, you share in the ownership and governance of this cooperative.
-NAEC is a nonprofit organization, owned and operated by its members.
-The main objective is to provide members with the very best electric service at the lowest possible cost.
+NAEC operates as a not-for-profit organization, owned and operated by its members.
+The main objective is to provide members with the best electric service at the lowest possible cost.
 North Arkansas Electric Cooperative is a Touchstone Energy Cooperative.
 This means your cooperative is backed by an alliance of more than 700 cooperatives serving more than 30 million people across the nation.
 You benefit from the combined ideas and resources of cooperatives locally and nationally.
 In this alliance, all members gain strength.